 The Kentucky Horse Park is a sprawling complex of buildings, lakes, paddocks and equestrian venues.

 In 2016, one of the lakes on the property was deemed a FINS lake.
 Rolex Lake is a 5+acre lake adjacent to the Rolex event grandstand.
-To get there, go in the main entrance, then drive toward the back and to the left.
+To get there, go in the main entrance, then drive toward the back and to the right.
 You’ll see the stadium-like lights that light the grandstand area.

 It is a nice lake, with a paved trail going around the perimeter.
 Depending on the time of year, hours and fees to access the park vary.
 The sign at the entrance indicated that it is $5 to enter and park on the property, but that seems to be waived between November and March.
 Check the KY Horse Park website for details.